mulesoft-assets/template-sfdc2wday-user-bidirectional-sync/README.md

 # Considerations <a name="considerations"/>

-**Note:** This particular Anypoint Template illustrate the synchronization use case between SalesForce and a Workday.
+Salesforce Customization: It is necessary to add a custom field ExtId (Text 255) to Salesforce User.
+For more information, please see [Salesforce - Create Custom Fields](https://help.salesforce.com/HTViewHelpDoc?id=adding_fields.htm). **Note:** This particular Anypoint Template illustrate the synchronization use case between SalesForce and a Workday.
 			There are a couple of things you should take into account before running this kick:
 			1. **Users cannot be deleted in SalesForce:** For now, the only thing to do regarding users removal is disabling/deactivating them, but this won't make the username available for a new user.
 			2. **Each user needs to be associated to a Profile:** SalesForce's profiles are what define the permissions the user will have for manipulating data and other users.
 Each SalesForce account has its own profiles.
 Check out the next section to define a map between Profile Ids (from the source account to the ones in the target account and the other way around).
 			3. **Workers cannot be deleted in Workday:** They are only set as terminated employees.
+			4. **Required Fields:** The following fields are required for synchronization at Salesforce instance: Street, City, State/Province, Zip/Postal Code, Country, Phone.